JuliaSmoothOptimizers/RegularizedOptimization.jl/docs/src/index.md

 - models defined with automatic differentiation ([ADNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl)).
 We refer to [ManualNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ManualNLPModels.jl) for users interested in defining their own model.

-For the regularizer, we refer to [this section](@ref regularizers).

----

-## Algorithms

-A presentation of each algorithm is given [here](@ref algorithms).

----

-## Preallocating

-All solvers in RegularizedOptimization.jl have in-place versions.
-Users can preallocate a workspace and reuse it across solves to avoid memory allocations, which is useful in repetitive scenarios.

 ---

 ## How to Install